joone/joone.github.io/content/english/blog/aside_aria_cross_browser_compatibility..md

 Consequently, I abandoned my initial patch and instead refocused on refactoring the GetLandmarkIsNotAllowedAncestorRoles() function in Chromium to enhance clarity.

 ### Fix the bug in WebKIt
-I then fixed the related bug in WebKit by enabling `<aside>`elements to be assigned a complementary role when nested within `<aside>`, `<article>`, `<section>`, or `<nav>` elements, ensuring alignment with the specification.
+I then fixed the related bug in WebKit by enabling `<aside>`elements to be assigned a generic role when nested within `<aside>`, `<article>`, `<section>`, or `<nav>` elements, ensuring alignment with the specification.
 Therefore, I hope that this fix will be included in the next release of Safari browser.

 https://github.com/WebKit/WebKit/pull/20013

 ### Firefox issue
-Additionally, I am currently working on the same problem in the Firefox project. https://phabricator.services.mozilla.com/D193495
+Additionally, I am currently working on the same problem in Firefox browser. https://phabricator.services.mozilla.com/D193495

 It's been quite a while since I last contributed to Firefox, so this task has been somewhat challenging.
 I had to learn everything from scratch, including downloading the source code, understanding the build process, and submitting my patch.

 The Bugzilla UI was changed, so it took some time to get used to the Bugzilla UI.
 Nevertheless, I‘ve managed through these steps and got the initial review from a reviewer. https://phabricator.services.mozilla.com/D193495